c-feldmann/UniProtClient/README.md

 Setting `merge_multi_fam_strings` to `'list'` will arrange each family association in a list.
-To keep types consitent this applies to protiens with only one family as well.
+To keep types consistent this applies to proteins with only one family as well.

 ```python